 LuciadRIA can make use of the large collection of libraries available in C and C++ to quickly add functionality

 LuciadRIA can visualize data in a map view, a so-called georeferenced view, or present it in a view other than a map, a non-georeferenced view.
 Examples are the Cartesian views that plot data against two dimensions or the tabular view.
 The Cartesian timeline view displays the progression of data over time.
 A Cartesian vertical view allows you to inspect flight profiles plotted against a flight level axis and an crossed airspaces axis.
 A tabular view allows you to inspect your data and all its properties in a table.

 LuciadRIA provides support for several Open Geospatial Consortium standards.
 As a result, you can connect to Web Map Services (WMS), Web Feature Services (WFS), and 3D Tiles Services to get your data.
-In addition, common browser formats for geospatial vector data, such as OGC KML and GML, can be visualized as well.
+Common browser formats for geospatial vector data, such as OGC KML and GML, can be visualized as well.